nutanix-cloud-native/opendocs/docs/openshift/install/assisted/index.md

     !!!warning

-              This URL can **only** be accessed within your Nutanix AHV environment unless you expose it outside your private CIDR range.
+              This URL can **only** be accessed within your network environment unless you expose it outside your private CIDR range.

     ![](images/ocp_console_ai.png)